 What to wear is the most popular question.
 And the answer is as unique as you!
 You can dress comfortable in God's house or you wear your Sunday best.
 We dress in many ways in MCC.

 We are unable to offer Sunday School at this time due to a lack of teachers and aides.

 You can expect to meet a lot of friendly people who are sharing their spiritual journey together.
 We are a Christian church for all people, and we are predominantly LGBTQ.
 You will experience lively worship with both traditional and contemporary music.
 We utilize PowerPoint for every aspect of the service so you will have the information needed to fully participate in the service which is between one and one and a half hour long.

 To meet our Pastor, click here.

-Note: Having problems viewing our Live Broadcast, go to the "Launch our Media Center" button to the right.
+Note: Having problems viewing our Sermons, go to the "Sermons" button to the left.

 Metropolitan Community Churches